-The "observe known, nearby targets" behavior set is responsible for controlling the current robot's movements to maintain observation of certain targets nearby.
+The Observe Known, Nearby Targets behavior set is responsible for controlling the current robot's movements to maintain observation of certain targets nearby.
 These movements within S are based upon the movements of nearby targets and the actions of other robot team members.
-This part of the control scheme is modeled by a collection of lower-level motivational behaviors, each of which is spawned automatically when a robot has become aware of a target nearby.
-The motivational behaviors in this subsystem are responsible for determining the weight, or importance, of the current robot's continued monitoring of target oi.
-If any target oj leaves the current robot's predictive tracking range, the corresponding motivational behavior is terminated.
-The generated weights are then factored into the output of the "Observe ..." behavior set (described below) to calculate the desired direction of motion of the current robot.
-This combination of information is modeled in figure 2 as the combine module.
+This part of the control scheme is modeled by a collection of lower-level motivational behaviors (as shown in figure 3), each of which is spawned automatically when a robot has become aware of a target nearby.
+The motivational behaviors in this subsystem are responsible for determining the weight, or importance, of the current robot's continued monitoring of target $o_i$ .
+If any target $o_j$ leaves the current robot's predictive tracking range (defined in the next subsection), the corresponding motivational behavior is terminated.
+The generated weights are then factored into the output of the Observe Known, Nearby Targets behavior set (described below) to calculate the desired direction of motion of the current robot.
+This combination of information is modeled in figure 3 as the combine module.

-Subsections 5.1.1 and 5.1.2 describe how the local control information based upon robot and target locations is derived.
-Subsection 5.1.3 describes how the motivational behaviors derive the weights corresponding to each target.
-Subsection 5.1.4 discusses the combination of the lower-level and higher-level information.
+The following subsections describe how the local control information based upon robot and target locations is derived, how the motivational behaviors derive the weights corresponding to each target, and how the lower-level and higher-level information is combined.

-5.1.1 Target and Robot Detection
+Target and Robot Detection

-Ideally, we would like robots to be able to passively observe the actions of nearby robots and targets, to ascertain their current positions and velocities.
+Ideally, the robots would be able to passively observe nearby robots and targets to ascertain their current positions and velocities.
 Research fields such as machine vision have dealt extensively with this topic, and have developed algorithms for this type of passive position calculation.
-However, since the physical tracking and 2D positioning of visual targets is not the focus of this research, we instead assume that robots use a global positioning system (such as GPS for outdoors, or the laser-based MTI indoor positioning system [9], which is in use at our CESAR laboratory) to determine their own position, and communicate this information to other robot team members.
-In our approach, robots do not store position information for robots that are not relatively close

-(made explicit below).
+However, since the physical tracking and 2D positioning of visual targets is not the focus of this research, we instead assume that robots use a global positioning system (such as GPS for outdoors, or the laserbased MTI indoor positioning system that is in use at our CESAR laboratory) to determine their own position, and communicate this information to other robot team members.
+In our approach, robots do not store position information for robots that are not relatively close (made explicit below).

 In addition to robot position information, team members need to determine the positions and velocities of the targets within their own field of view.
-Since previous work [10, 14], has shown that communication and awareness of robot team member actions can significantly improve the quality of a distributed solution for certain task domains, we supplement a robot's knowledge of target movements gained from direct sensing (e.g. from its cameras or sonar) with position and derived velocity information on target sightings that is communicated by other robot team members within a given communication range.
+Since previous work , has shown that communication and awareness of robot team member actions can significantly improve the quality of a distributed solution for certain task domains, we supplement a robot's knowledge of target movements gained from direct sensing (e.g. from its cameras or sonar) with position and derived velocity information on target sightings that is communicated by other robot team members within a given communication range.
 Thus, targets can be one of two types: directly sensed or "virtually" sensed through predictive tracking.
 In our approach, each robot communicates to its teammates the positions and velocities of all objects within its own view (i.e. the virtual targets).
 However, a team member does not store position information for targets that are not within its own vicinity.
 Note that this approach requires the available communication bandwidth to be O(mn), for m robots and n targets.